Todd Anthony Bell National Resource Center on the African American Male

 Dr. James L. Moore III – Executive Director

 Dr. James L. Moore III serves as the inaugural director of the Todd Anthony Bell National Resource Center on the African American Male at The Ohio State University.
-Additionally, he is a full professor in the College of Education and Human Ecology.
+Additionally, he is vice provost for Diversity and Inclusion, Chief Diverstiy Officer, and a full professor in the College of Education and Human Ecology.

 For more details about Dr. Moore, click here.